 Caitlin works freelance as a composer, performer, producer, teacher and website designer/developer.
 She is a resident composer with the London composer collective Bastard Assignments, with whom she produces events and creates new experimental music and art pieces.
 She lives just outside London.

 *Caitlin was a Trinity College London Scholar for 2013-14 at Trinity Laban Conservatoire of Music and Dance.
 She is also grateful for the support provided throughout her studies at Trinity Laban by the Post-Graduate Bursary Fund and The Music Students Hostel Trust Fund.

-Caitlin Rowley elsewhere on the web:
+Caitlin Rowley on social media: